 Looking for the most efficient way to tone yourself from head to toe?
-All you need are 30 minutes and this full-body workout for women!
+All you need are 30 minutes and a full-body workout for women!

 This can be discouraging if you're under the impression that it takes hours at the gym to look toned and tight.

-Anyone who tells you that in order to fatigue your muscles, you need to dedicate yourself to leg days, arm days, and so on are just wrong … and probably don't have kids!
+Anyone who tells you that in order to fatigue your muscles, you need to dedicate yourself to leg days, arm days, and so on, is just wrong … and probably doesn't have kids!

-Let us show you how a full-body workout for women is the most efficient way to tone yourself from head to toe!
+Let us show you how full-body workouts for women are the most efficient way to tone yourself from head to toe!

 Compound Movements